ftzi/ai-tao/templates/main.md

-# CLAUDE.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to the AI when working with code in this repository.

 **Important:** If you discover any information in this file that is no longer accurate or has become outdated, please update it immediately to reflect the current state of the codebase.